ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 ---
 title: How to Write & Deploy an NFT (Part 1/3 of NFT Tutorial Series)
 description: This tutorial is Part 1 of a series on NFTs that will take you step by step on how to write and deploy a Non Fungible Token (ERC-721 token) smart contract using Ethereum and Inter Planetary File System (IPFS).
-In Part II, we will describe how to mint an NFT using our smart contract, and in Part III, we will explain how to view your freshly minted NFT on Metamask!
+In [Part II, we will describe how to mint an NFT using our smart contract](/developers/tutorials/how-to-mint-an-nft/), and in [Part III, we will explain how to view your freshly minted NFT on Metamask](/developers/tutorials/how-to-view-nft-in-metamask/)!
 author: "Sumi Mudgil"
-tags: ["NFTs", "ERC-721", "non fungible tokens", "Alchemy", "Solidity", "smart contracts"]
+tags: ["NFTs", "ERC-721", "Alchemy", "Solidity", "smart contracts"]
 skill: beginner
 lang: en
 sidebar: false
-published: 2020-04-22
+published: 2021-04-22
 ---
 With NFTs bringing blockchain into the public eye, now is an excellent opportunity to understand the hype yourself by publishing your own NFT (ERC-721 Token) on the Ethereum blockchain!

 Alchemy is extremely proud to be powering the biggest names in the NFT space, including Makersplace (recently set a record digital artwork sale at Christie’s for $69 Million), Dapper Labs (creators of NBA Top Shot & Crypto Kitties), OpenSea (the world’s largest NFT marketplace), Zora, Super Rare, NFTfi, Foundation, Enjin, Origin Protocol, Immutable, and more.

-In this tutorial, we will walk through creating and deploying an ERC-721 smart contract on the Ropsten test network using [Metamask](https://metamask.io/), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org/), [Pinata ](https://pinata.cloud/)and [Alchemy](https://dashboard.alchemyapi.io/signup?referral=affiliate:aab0c546-cc29-4180-8d31-fbce31367277) (don’t fret if you don’t understand what any of this means yet — we will explain it!).
+In this tutorial, we will walk through creating and deploying an ERC-721 smart contract on the Ropsten test network using [Metamask](https://metamask.io/), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org/), [Pinata](https://pinata.cloud/)and [Alchemy](https://dashboard.alchemyapi.io/signup?referral=affiliate:aab0c546-cc29-4180-8d31-fbce31367277) (don’t fret if you don’t understand what any of this means yet — we will explain it!).

 In Part 2 of this tutorial we’ll go through how we can use our smart contract to mint an NFT, and in Part 3 we’ll explain how to view your NFT on Metamask.